Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A02s.md

 - Secure GSIs will crash after some secs due to watchdog issues.

 - Secure-on-demand GSIs will crash after some secs if you enable **Spoof Device Properties** due to watchdog issues.
-But you'll have aproximately 20-30 secs to turn it off before it crashes.
+But you'll have approximately 20-30 secs to turn it off before it crashes.

 - Using any magisk module such as Universal SafetyNet Fix to pass SafetyNet on a magisk-rooted device will make the GSI crash due to watchdog issues.